davidgf/design-patterns-in-ruby/command.md

 save_button = SlickButton.new(SaveCommand.new)
 ```

 The Command pattern is pretty useful if we need to implement **undo** feature.
-All we need to do is implementing the `unexecute` method in our command object.
-For example, this is how we would implement the task of creating a file:
+All we need to do is implement the `unexecute` method in our command object.
+For example, this is how we would implement creating a file:

 ```ruby
 class CreateFile < Command